-However, while living in Hong Kong with no job and oodles of time, I conceived the idea of researching the lives and times of my grandparents.
+With no job to keep me busy, I decided to research the lives and times of my grandparents.
 Little did I know that I would become so fascinated with WWI trench warfare, the battle of Vimy Ridge, Canada’s spy agency in WWII and two new friends, Ann and Edward Jamieson, who bear a vague resemblance to my grandparents.
-Their story is now titled Unravelled: Two wars.
+That story is now titled Unravelled: Two wars.
 Two affairs.
 One marriage. [available in paperback from Amazon (US, Canada and elsewhere), and in e-book formats from Amazon, Nook, Kobo, Google Play and on iTunes.]

 In parallel with agent hunting I began a second novel, Lies Told in Silence, a coming of age story set in France during WWI.
-Continuing to write took my mind off rejection letters and the deafening silence of literary agents in Canada, the US and England.
-I finished Lies Told in Silence in 2009 and with help from a good friend, found an agent for it.
+Continuing to write took my mind off rejection letters and the deafening silence of literary agents in Canada, the US and England. [available in paperback from Amazon and in e-book formats from Amazon, Nook, Kobo, Google Play and iTunes.]

 Time and Regret is my third novel set to release in August 2016 with the great folks at Lake Union Publishing.
 This story is set in more contemporary times with a mystery embedded in a soldier’s WWI diaries.
-My muse for this novel is my husband, Ian, who loves a good mystery.
+My muse for this novel is my husband Ian, who loves a good mystery.